RIB / Jaffa Helm Requirements

 - VHF Operator once qualified will give you the necessary qualification for VHF transmissions

 - SBO Safety Boat Operator in-depth hands on recovery of capsized craft, towing, wind surfer recovery, distressed boat crew support (PB2 is a pre-requisite for this qualification)

 It is the long-term aim of TISC to increase the skills and experience of our RIB helms and to encourage individuals to progress from PB2 to SBO

 Skill Levels that are authorised to helm a TISC RIB / Rigiflex:

 Where someone has been helming a RIB in support of races over a period of time and judged to be of sufficient experience to carry-out this task by the RCD, then these helms details will be held by the RCD.
 It is the aim of the club that the individuals in this category should take advantage of the club sponsorship, to progress to SBO

 New qualified PB2 operators may helm provided they have previously crewed with an experienced helm and to have driven for a substantial period during the race.
 Experienced RIB Helms must ensure that newly qualified PB2 crews are given the opportunity to carry-out this training as appropriate.

 Click this link for information about RYA Powerboat Courses

 Those who do not hold a VHF operator's certificate it is imperative that the RIB patrol crews understand the fundamentals of VHF protocol.
-A drop down for VHF protocol may be found on the Dinghy/RIB index.

 Those who have reached a SBO standard are in a position to work with PB2 operators to increase their experience and usefulness.
 You are encouraged to do this and look for opportunities to increase your experience.